 Our standard pages have a modern look and feel, and allow some customisation.
 A number of colours and a logo may be included to ensure a payment journey consistent with your company's branding.

-All payment types available from Paythru such as card payments, are available in our hosted interfaces.
-The merchant simply nominate the required payment type in their request to Paythru's Enterprise API.
+All payment types available from Paythru are available in our hosted interfaces.
+The merchant simply nominates the required payment type in their request to Paythru's Enterprise API.

 The interface may be delivered in a choice of languages.
 For international merchants or merchant in multilingual territories, the merchant may nominate in which language they would like the interface presented to the customer.